Northrop Grumman: 2000s

 In 2000, NG acquired Federal Data Corporation, Navia Aviation As, Comptek Research, Inc., and Sterling Software, Inc.

 In 2001, the company acquired Litton Industries, a shipbuilder and defense electronics systems provider for the U.S. Navy.
 During the acquisition process, a new Delaware holding company, NNG, Inc., was formed, which merged with Northrop Grumman through a one-for-one common shares exchange in April 2001.
 Both Northrop Grumman and Litton became subsidiaries of the new holding company.
 The original Northrop Grumman Corporation then changed its name to "Northrop Grumman Systems Corporation"; the holding company, NNG, Inc., changed its name to "Northrop Grumman Corporation".
-Later that year, Newport News Shipbuilding was added.
+Later that year, Northrop Grumman acquired Newport News Shipbuilding.

-On November 1, 2001, Northrop Grumman restated its third-quarter profit after stopping work on two ships for American Classic Voyages, which filed for bankruptcy protection.
+In 2002, Northrop Grumman acquired TRW Inc. Northrop incorporated TRW's space and laser capabilities and system manufacturing infrastructure into its newly created Space Technology sector based in Redondo Beach, California (Space Park), and the Mission Systems sector based in Reston, Virginia.

-In 2002, Northrop Grumman acquired TRW Inc., which had acquired Braddock Dunn & McDonald (BDM) in 1997, and became the Space Technology sector based in Redondo Beach, California, and the Mission Systems sector based in Reston, Virginia, with sole interest in their space systems and laser systems manufacturing.
-The Aeronautical division was sold to Goodrich, and the automotive divisions were spun off and retained the TRW name.
+In July 2003, the company received a $48 million contract to train the Iraqi Army.

-There were 15 acquisitions from 1994 to 2003.
+In August 2005, the United Kingdom paid $1.2 billion in a contract with the company to provide maintenance of its AWACS radar.

-Northrop Grumman partnered with EADS from the mid-2000s to offer the KC-30 Multi Role Tanker Transport aircraft in the U.S. Air Force's KC-X tanker competition.
-In February 2008 the U.S. Air Force chose KC-30, but in September 2008 the Defense Department stopped the tanker program and in March 2010, Northrop Grumman announced it was withdrawing from the competition, deeming the revised requirements to be weighted in favor of the Boeing KC-46.
+In November 2005, the company won a $2 billion contract with Virginia to overhaul most of the state's IT operations.

 On January 1, 2006, Northrop Grumman opened its business sector called 'Technical Services'.
 Northrop Grumman and Boeing collaborated on a design concept for NASA's upcoming Orion spacecraft (previously the Crew Exploration Vehicle), but the contract went to rival Lockheed Martin on August 31, 2006.